tuzumkuru/notion-imdb-movielist-update/Readme.md

 ## Usage

-After finishing the installation steps you can run the script as below if you've set up the environment:
+After finishing the installation steps you can run the script below if you've set up the environment:

 ```bash
 pipenv run python main.py